timmo001/mock-http-server-go/README.md

 # Mock HTTP Server

-This is a mock HTTP server written in [Go](https://go.dev) that can be used to test HTTP requests.
+This is a HTTP server written in [Go](https://go.dev) that can be used to test HTTP requests.

 ## Features